 Puentes de Vida (Bridges of Life in English) is a project where we train and employ Cabécar women as maternal-infant health promoters in their communities.
 Our goals include the detection and referral of women and children at risk, health surveillance, patient health education, and emergency intervention and evacuation.
 Our ultimate purpose for this project is to reduce maternal and infant morbidity and mortality on the reservation, as well as increase access to and utilization of the government healthcare system.

 After 15 months of training, we began employing the first Cabécar women health promoters in August 2013.
 Each promoter visits the mothers’ homes at least once a month during pregnancy, and then at least once a month through the infant’s first year of life.
-In addition, the mothers are encouraged to go to the government clinic for regular prenatal and well-child care appointments.
+In addition, the mothers are assisted in getting to their regular well-child care appointments.

 The Mule is a four-wheel drive all-terrain utility vehicle purchased in 2015 in order to improve access to both preventative and urgent medical care for the women and infants who are a part of the Puentes de Vida.
 This mule is able to traverse the treacherous muddy roads in the Chirripo reservation, extending access to areas not easily reached by vehicle, thereby saving women many hours of strenuous hiking through the mountains.
 Drivers for the mule are local volunteers who have been trained in first aid and CPR.

 The impact we have seen the health promoters make is noteworthy.
 They are on the front-lines in advocating for the health of women and infants in their Cabécar communities.
 In their full first year of work, the infant mortality rate for the entire reservation was reduced by more than half.
 Adequate prenatal care and intrahospital deliveries are on the rise among the Cabecar women.